neicnordic/puhuri-web/docs/documents.md

 User ID| A user is the entity (a real person or a machine) that uses the Resource.
 A User can belong to zero, one, or more Projects. |

-Some terms will differ between Puhuri and Waldur/API:
+Regarding some terms, there is difference between Puhuri and Waldur/API:

 **Puhuri Term** | **Waldur/API Term** |
 --- | --- |